vegardit/bash-funk/docs/filesystem.md

 ## <a name="-count-words"></a>-count-words

 ```
 Usage: -count-words [OPTION]...
-FILE WORD1 [WORD]...
+WORD1 [WORD]...

-Counts the number of occurences of the word(s) in the given file.
+Counts the number of occurences of the word(s) in the text read from stdin.

 Parameters:
-  FILE (required)
-      The file to analyze.
   WORD (1 or more required)
       The word to count.

 Options:
+-f, --file PATH (file)
+        Count the words in the given file instead of reading from stdin.
 -s, --sort MODE (one of: [count,word])
         Specifies how to sort the output.
     -----------------------------